WheatonCS/Lexos/BackendProgrammingGuide.md

 ## <a name='tip'></a> Helpful Tips
-#### 1. Read the `constant.py` and `general_function.py` in the `helpers` folder before you do anything real, so that you don't reinvent the wheel.
+#### 1. Read the `constants.py` and `general_functions.py` files in the `helpers` folder before you do anything real, so that you don't reinvent the wheel.
 #### 2. Play with the `join` and `split` functions before you deal with strings.
-Small changes
-in the use of these functions can make a significant difference in runtime efficiency.
+Small changes in the use of these functions can make a significant difference in runtime efficiency.

 For example use:
 ```python